c3rb3ru5d3d53c/binlex/README.md

 Unlike tools relying on **pure Python**, which can be slow 🐢, Binlex is designed for speed, simplicity, and flexibility.
 Its **command-line interface** helps analysts search for patterns across **hundreds or thousands of malware samples**, saving **time** ⏳ and **resources** 💰.

-For malware analysts and reverse engineers, **binlex** includes a powerful IDA plugin and a vector database designed to identify similar functions, much like existing tools such as **BinDiff**, **Diaphora**, and **Lumina**.
+For malware analysts and reverse engineers, **binlex** includes a IDA plugin and a vector database designed to identify similar functions.

-What sets **binlex** apart is the use of a **Graph Neural Network (GNN)** to store functions in a vector database as embeddings, combining this with similarity hashing techniques to deliver more accurate and realistic results.

 While tools like **BinDiff** and **Diaphora** excel in single-file comparisons, the **binlex** server operates more like **Lumina** but with a modern approach.
 Instead of relying on FLIRT signatures—which have known limitations—**binlex** leverages the power of GNN and similarity hashing for enhanced precision and flexibility.